-- For Dropbox to sync properly, the safest approach is to make sure that your computers are turned on and connected to the internet all the time, so that the files are always up to date.
+- For OneDrive to sync properly, the safest approach is to make sure that your computers are turned on and connected to the Internet all the time, so that the files are always up to date.

-- If you get stuck, please get a computer person to assist.
+- If you get stuck, please get a computer person to assist or contact support